mitander/membank/README.md

 **Style:** Enforced by `zig fmt`.
 All other conventions are documented in `docs/STYLE.md`.
 We favor simple interfaces, explicit error handling, and a deep aversion to hidden allocations or control flow.

-**Testing:** Unit tests, integration tests, and most importantly, deterministic, scripted simulation scenarios that test the system as a whole under failure conditions.
+**Testing:** Unit tests, comprehensive assertion framework, and most importantly, deterministic simulation scenarios that test the system as a whole under failure conditions including network partitions, packet loss, and byzantine faults.

 ## Implementation Details

 *   **Engine:** Single-threaded, asynchronous design leveraging Zig's `async/await`.
 Modeled after high-performance financial databases.
 *   **Storage:** A custom log-structured merge-tree (LSMT) tailored for our specific data model.
 All I/O is batched and routed through the VFS.
-*   **VFS (Virtual File System):** A trait-like interface in Zig that abstracts the file system.
-The production implementation maps to the OS, while the simulation implementation uses an in-memory hash map, enabling deterministic tests.
+*   **VFS (Virtual File System):** A vtable-based interface that abstracts the file system.
+The production implementation maps to the OS, while the simulation implementation uses an in-memory data structure, enabling deterministic tests with controllable time progression and network conditions.
 *   **API:** A simple, high-performance binary protocol for client-server communication.

 ## Documentation